 She is currently a Non-Executive Director of Edinburgh Airport.
 She was formerly Chairman of This is Remarkable, a non-executive Director of Adam & Co and is a former board member of the CBI and Scottish Enterprise.
 She was awarded an OBE for services to business in 2012.
 She is a Fellow of the Royal Society of Edinburgh.

-In the charitable sector, Linda is a Trustee of Marie Curie and is President of Girlguiding Scotland.
+In the charitable sector, Linda is President of Girlguiding Scotland.